Vietnam War casualties: Aftermath

 Unexploded ordnance continue to detonate and kill people today.
 According to the Vietnamese government, unexploded ordnance has killed some 42,000 people since the end of the war.
 According to a 2009 study, one third of land in the central provinces of Vietnam is still contaminated with unexploded mines and ordnance.
-In 2012 alone, unexploded ordnance and claimed 500 casualties in Vietnam, Laos and Cambodia, according to activists and Vietnamese government databases.
+In 2012 alone, unexploded ordnance had claimed 500 casualties in Vietnam, Laos and Cambodia, according to activists and Vietnamese government databases.
 The United States has spent over $65 million since 1998 as part of unexploded ordnance clearing operations.

 Agent Orange and similar chemical defoliants have also caused a considerable number of deaths and injuries over the years, including among the US Air Force crew that handled them.
 The government of Vietnam says that 4 million of its citizens were exposed to Agent Orange, and as many as 3 million have suffered illnesses because of it; these figures include the children of people who were exposed.
 The Red Cross of Vietnam estimates that up to 1 million people are disabled or suffer health problems due to Agent Orange exposure.

 On 9 August 2012, the United States and Vietnam began a cooperative cleaning up of the toxic chemical from part of Da Nang International Airport, marking the first time Washington has been involved in cleaning up Agent Orange in Vietnam.
 Da Nang was the primary storage site of the chemical.
 Two other cleanup sites being reviewed by the United States and Vietnam are Biên Hòa Air Base, in the southern province of Đồng Nai—a 'hotspot' for dioxin—and Phù Cát Air Base in Bình Định Province, according to U.S. Ambassador to Vietnam David Shear.
-The Vietnamese newspaper Nhân Dân reported in 2012 that the U.S. government was providing $41 million to the project, which aimed to reduce the contamination level in 73,000 m³ of soil by late 2016.
+The Vietnamese newspaper Nhân Dân reported in 2012 that the U.S. government was providing $41 million to the project, which aimed to reduce the contamination level in 73,000 m3 of soil by late 2016.

 Following the end of the war, many refugees fled Vietnam by boat and ship.
 The number of these "boat people" leaving Vietnam and arriving safely in another country totalled almost 800,000 between 1975 and 1995.
 Many of the refugees failed to survive the passage, facing danger from pirates, over-crowded boats, and storms.
 According to the United Nations High Commission for Refugees, between 200,000 and 400,000 boat people died at sea.
 The boat people's first destinations were the Southeast Asian locations of Hong Kong, Indonesia, Malaysia, Philippines, Singapore, and Thailand.
 From refugee camps in Southeast Asia, the great majority of boat people were resettled in more developed countries.
 Significant numbers resettled in the United States, Canada, Italy, Australia, France, West Germany, and the United Kingdom.